malinajs/malinajs.github.io/docs/src/index.md

 * passClass - (true/false) passing classes to child component, it's true by default.
 * immutable - (true/false) if true it doesn't perform deep comparison of objects
 * autoimport - a function to handle missed components e.g. `(name) => "import ${name} from './${name}.xht';";`
+* deepCheckingProps - (true/false) deep-checking of value which is passed as property to child component.